OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/final_structure.jpg" alt="Final Structure" width="300">

+See the section "Reviewing Decompiled Java Code" below to learn on how to proceed when inspecting the decompiled Java code.

 ##### Disassembling Native Code

 Dalvik and ART both support the Java Native Interface (JNI), which defines a way for Java code to interact with native code written in C/C++.
 As on other Linux-based operating systems, native code is packaged into ELF dynamic libraries (\*.so), which the Android app loads at run time via the `System.load` method.